construct a finite metacyclic group

 a positive integer

-optional equation: form= "fpgroup" or form = "permgroup" (default)
+(optional) equation of the form form= "fpgroup" or form = "permgroup" (default)

 A group metacyclic if it has a cyclic normal subgroup the quotient by which is also cyclic.
 Every such group G can be generated by two elements a and b, with the subgroup a normal in G. The group G is then determined by the action of b on a.
 Since a is normal in G, it follows that the conjugate ab belongs to a so there is a positive integer k for which ab=a−k.
 Thus, a finite metacyclic group G is completely determined by the orders of a and b and the integer k.